About My Case

 My friend’s blood covered the scene.
 Per federal law the State had a duty to preserve this exculpatory evidence.
 He sustained serious bite wounds on his back in the attack.
 Much of the State’s case rested on officer testimony that my friend had merely been “subdued in a proper restraint”.
 The implication being that I had no need to defend his life.
 The bite wound and blood evidence countered their claim.
 So the State either refused to investigate that evidence or destroyed it.

 One defense witness with an excellent memory was honest to a fault.
 She was the only witness who’s entire testimony was confirmed by physical evidence.
 The prosecution cast doubt on her credibility by bringing up her old, irrelevant drug trafficking conviction .
-The judge allowed and encouraged this line of questioning.
+The judge allowed and encouraged this prejudicial line of questioning.
 The jury was prejudiced enough to disregard her entire testimony.

 During his career, the victim had been fired a lot.
 He also tended to be “transferred” out of several police departments.
 This was due to a history of domestic violence.
 One especially bad incident made his wife file restraining orders.
 This happened late into her pregnancy after her husband’s most recent transfer.

 The prosecution needed the Decedent’s widow on the stand.
-She hadn’t seen the shooting and had no information of offer except for the enormous impact a widow has on a jury.
+She hadn’t seen the shooting and had no information to offer except for the enormous impact a widow has on a jury.
 The prosecution wanted her testimony without the domestic violence stuff.
 There was a chamber’s conference about the matter.

 Criminal appeals are generally met with assumptions.
 These assumptions include the following: Trials are fair, prosecutors are honest, and defense attorneys are competent.
 Appeals become complicated because the Defendant is at a point where the facts and evidence have been decided.
 Judges get a broad discretion on what facts to acknowledge and questions to hear.